 93. DIY Lamp From Cardboard and Washi Tape

 Lamps don’t have to be expensive, especially if you have this DIY one made from cardboard and washi tape.
-I’m a huge fan of the lamp’s geometric pattern.
-It makes it look like a gem.
+The lamp’s geometric pattern makes it look like a gem.

 94. Mirror Frame